brack3t/django-braces/docs/other.rst

 .. versionadded:: 1.9 (pending)

-A mixin giving control over the caches headers sent in the response.
+A mixin giving control over the cache headers sent in the response.
 An example with default values:

 .. code-block:: python